Free disability insurance quotes in minutes

 Who pays for long-term disability insurance?

-If your disability coverage through work is partially or fully covered (meaning your employer pays for some or all of it), it’s definitely worth getting, but you may still need to pay out of pocket for your own long-term disability policy to be fully protected.
+If your disability coverage through work is partially or fully covered (meaning your employer pays for some or all of it), it’s definitely worth opting-in to, but you may still need to pay out of pocket for your own long-term disability policy to be fully protected.

 What affects long-term disability insurance costs?